Skip to Content

 Blue Lagoon

-NOTE: You can also to push the Blue Lagoon to day 9 or 10 if you feel like making more of a day out of it.
+NOTE: You can also push the Blue Lagoon to day 9 or 10 if you feel like making more of a day out of it.

 Next up comes the most relaxing portion of the trip and that is the Blue Lagoon.
 Make sure to buy tickets in advance so when you get there you can walk right in and enjoy.